MaiA14/data-feed/README.md

 }'
 ```

-In case there source is not supplied by client, server returns error
+In case the source is not supplied by the client, the server returns an error.

 ![Image](https://res.cloudinary.com/dtwqtpteb/image/upload/v1665951480/cp5dzszhrxd9mwsi9dgs.png
 )

 <ins><b>2) Filter feed </ins></b> <br>
-Filters according specified filters.<br>
+Filters are based on a specific filter.<br>
 Supported filters: <br>
 - Limit results - choose the number of rows you want to see in the feed. <br>
 - Show specified columns - choose which columns you want to see in the feed <br> <br>
 <ins> Note:</ins>
-* You can choose one of those filters or both. <br>
+* You can choose one of the following filters or both. <br>
 * Filters like contains, greater than, lower than, will be implemented in the future.

 POST - http://localhost:9000/api/feed/filter <br>